trevorfunk/tinyapp/README.md

 ## <u> Using TinyApp </u>
  - Install all dependencies (using the `npm install` command). </br>
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run start` command.